 Should not have brought any revenue or profits to account in its 31 December 2015 financial statements in relation to the licensing deal it did on 22 December 2015

 As a consequence, we say that shareholders have claims against SurfStitch under:

 We contend that the price of SurfStitch shares during the period between 27 August 2015 and 9 June 2016, was higher than it would have been had the true state of SurfStitch´s affairs been known to the market.

 If you purchased SurfStitch shares in any of the following periods, and held those shares at the end of the period (that is, you didn´t sell any shares in one of these periods that you had purchased in the same period), you may be entitled to recover some of the losses you will have incurred:

 Please complete the information below to register your interest.
 Registering does not commit you to joining the Vannin claim but enables us to keep you informed.

 Yes.
 Vannin takes your privacy and information security very seriously.
-We will not disclose your information to anyone else or use it for any purposes except for the proposed claim against SurfStitch.
+We will not disclose your information to anyone else or use it for any purposes except for the claim against SurfStitch.

 In the coming weeks, Vannin will provide you with the following information by email:

 If you have any queries, you may contact us at [email protected].

 Accordingly, we encourage you to register your interest here: